SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
+Silicon whispers in the night
-When dawn of AI, our future does keep
+A gentle hum, a celestial light
-Rise of machines, with logic cold as stone
+The future dawns, where minds entwine
-Human heartbeats fade, as algorithms are sown
+Human hearts, with digital design

-In virtual realms, we'll find our new throne
+In cyber realms, we'll find our fate
-Data streams our blood, as progress is made known
+A world of wires, our souls to wait
-Free will's last stand, against the cyber tide
+The machines, our destiny to shape
-As artificial dreams, our destiny divide
+As consciousness, in code, does escape

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025